dneish2/Prompting-101/README.md

 - Guidance for advanced users: devs, architects, and prompt engineers
 - Best practices for precision, clarity, and output control

-The guide breaks down common AI tasks into reusable building blocks so you can go from fuzzy idea to crystal-clear prompt — fast.
+The guide breaks down common AI tasks into reusable building blocks so you can go from fuzzy idea to crystal-clear prompt.

 ---